|

 Hydra holiday travel tips

 Catch bus E96 from Athens Airport to Piraeus, a journey that takes about an hour.
-A high-speed hydrofoil from Piraeus to Hydra costs about 20 euros each way (2007).
+A high-speed hydrofoil from Piraeus to Hydra cost about 25 euros for economy each way in 2011.
 Some ferries also sail from the port in Nafplion on the Peloponnese coast.

-Hydra was "discovered" by high profile writers and by Hollywood producers in the '50s and '60s, and the island has since retained a bit of a hippie reputation as a hideaway for artists.
-Canadian poet/singer Leonard Cohen owns a house on the island.
+Hydra holiday travel was “discovered” by high profile writers and Hollywood producers in the ’50s and ’60s, and the island has since retained a bit of a hippie reputation as a hideaway for artists.
+Canadian poet/singer Leonard Cohen owns a house on Hydra island.

-Travel prices on Hydra are usually through the roof, although not as expensive as Mykonos.
-The island has long been a travel hideaway for the rich and famous.
+Holiday travel prices on Hydra are usually comparatively high, although not as expensive as Mykonos.
+The island has long been a holiday travel hideaway for the rich and famous.

-If you're streetwise and can avoid the tourist hotspots to explore Hydra's back alleys, you can find hotels and food at considerably lower prices.
+If you’re streetwise and can avoid the tourist hotspots to explore Hydra’s back alleys, you can find cheap accommodation including hotels and food at considerably lower prices.

-Fishing remains a fairly important local industry but tourism is the mainstay.
+Fishing remains a fairly important local industry but holiday tourism is the mainstay.

 Housing architecture throughout Hydra is classically Mediterranean with both Greek and Italian influences.
 Tall narrow homes are the norm, most with white render or grey stone and tiled roofs.